rawlph/hexagrid/docs/EntitySystemRefactoring.md

 ### Updated Component Pattern

-All components should follow this pattern:
+All components follow this pattern:

 ```javascript
 import { Component } from '../core/EntityManager.js';